 - Stalking renters with intimidation or threats.

 If a landlord behaves in any one of these ways shortly after a tenant uses their rights, the law assumes retaliation.
 Tenants can use this as a defense in eviction cases or sue landlords for damages, including attorney’s fees and punitive damages.
+Understanding what a landlord cannot do in California is essential for both parties.

 Tenant Protections and Legal Remedies